tntdog99/Torque/README.md

 to run the server simply run the main.py in the server directory that you would like to run

-put any servers you trust or want to run in the server list the ones here are for example only.
+put any servers you want to run in the server list the ones here are for example only.
 ## license